Meet the Client

 Our Approach

 Let’s talk about how we structured PCI to engage a range of audience types with varied needs and patience levels.
 Equipped with the knowledge gained throughout discovery, the metrics from the current website, and interviews with PCI leadership and partners, we started by building detailed personas.
-Each personas is verified and used as a starting point for userflows as we draft and test our ideas for the sitemap, on-page content priority, and a handful of unique, interactive elements that tie everything together.
+Each persona is verified and used as a starting point for userflows as we draft and test our ideas for the sitemap, on-page content priority, and a handful of unique, interactive elements that tie everything together.

 How do you make it easy to use?

-To begin to unpack the density of PCI’s offerings how we prepared users to navigate and interact with the website, knowing the scale of what PCI wanted to accomplish is a good place to start.
+To begin to unpack the density of PCI’s offerings and how we prepared users to navigate and interact with the website, knowing the scale of what PCI wanted to accomplish is a good place to start.
 Merging all the websites resulted in hundreds of pages of detailed information which expanded on offerings, industries, and past projects.
 We worked to create an interconnected content system.
 Essentially, related content dynamically populates on key points within users’ journey allowing savvy users to intuitively explore, while also holding the hands of more hesitant users through relevant offerings, projects, markets, and—ultimately—branch and contact information.

-40+ Service Pages
+• 40+ Service pages

-100+ Project Modal Features
+• 100+ Project featured

 Showcase relevant content at the right time

-With such a diverse range of offerings and locations—and the sheer amount of content scattered throughout a network of websites—it was crucial to establish UX strategy that would leverage PCI’s current content and tactfully present related project details, contact information, and related markets and offerings.
+With such a diverse range of offerings and locations—and the sheer amount of content scattered throughout a network of websites—it was crucial to establish a UX strategy that would leverage PCI’s current content and tactfully present related project details, contact information, and related markets and offerings.
 So, when potential customers are searching for bids on a service, they don’t have to dig around for differentiators, related projects and markets, or branch information.

 National site, local contacts

-One of the primary benefits to merging dozens of disparate sub-PCI websites is streamlining the contact experience.
+One of the primary benefits of merging dozens of disparate sub-PCI websites is streamlining the contact experience.
 Previously, potential customers would reach out to national representatives and have to endure a web of reroutes to eventually speak with their local branch manager.
 Now, using geolocation tracking we can populate information based on the user’s location for every industrial and commercial construction service page.
-Not only that, we also built a highly-interactive map to allow users to drill into branches by region.
+Not only that, but we also built a highly-interactive map to allow users to drill into branches by region.
 Users are even able to access individual branch pages where they can find information on past projects, specialty service areas, and related markets.

 Attract job seekers

-Pay attention to the admin-experience
+Pay attention to the admin experience

 We’ve been talking a lot about how PCI’s potential audiences will interact with the website on the frontend, but it’s important to not forget how PCI will manage the website on the backend for years to come.
 All of the same challenges that applied to building that front-facing site also apply to their marketing team, who operate from all over the country.